8th (The King's) Regiment of Foot: American Revolutionary War (1775–1783)

-Emboldened by the two victories, the British landed at Pointe-Claire, on the Island of Montreal, only to withdraw after Forster established the strength of General Benedict Arnold's force at Lachine.
-In pursuit of a dwindling column, Arnold followed the British using bateaux, but was deterred from landing by Forster's placement of men along the embankment at Quinze-Chênes, supported by two captured cannon pieces.
-On the 27th, Forster sent Sherburne under a flag of truce to inform Arnold that terms to a prisoner exchange favourable to the British had been agreed upon.
-Arnold accepted the conditions, with the exception of Americans being forbidden from serving elsewhere.
-Both Arnold and Forster had postured during the battle, each threatening the other with the prospect of atrocities: the killing of prisoners by Forster's Indian allies and the destruction of Indian villages by Arnold's men.
-The exchange would be denounced by the American Second Continental Congress and the arrangement reneged upon under the pretext that abuses had been committed by Forster's men.
+Emboldened by the two victories, Forster continued towards Montreal and landed at Pointe-Claire, on the Island of Montreal.
+He withdrew back across the Lake of Two Mountains to Pointe-de-Quinchin after receiving information about the strength of Arnold's forces at Lachine.
+Informed by scouts of Foster's retreat, Arnold pursued the British in bateaux across the lake, but was deterred from landing by Forster's men, supported by two captured artillery pieces.
+On the 27th, Forster sent Sherburne under a flag of truce with terms for a prisoner exchange.
+Arnold initially refused since one of the conditions would prevent the prisoners from rejoining the Continental Army.
+Forster withdrew the condition, Arnold signed the agreement, and the prisoners were released.
+During the negotiations both Arnold and Forster threatened the other with the prospect of atrocities: the killing of prisoners by Forster's Indigenous allies and the destruction of Indigenous villages by Arnold's men.
+The prisoner exchange was later denounced by the Second Continental Congress who refused to release any British prisoners under the pretext that abuses had been committed by Forster's men.